stefanhige/rsom_feature_extraction/README.md

 * pred_adj cannot handle background images, bc dice is zero, even tho this is correct

+* theres a bug in patch handling, for divs (1,1,1), must be fixed!! was this case not tested?
+   **fixed, bug was in predict method**

 * choose automatic probability depending on maximum of dice overlay **in progress** need verification sweep that minimize_scalar does actually find the minimum